JosephPB/example_module/README.md

    assert [function to test](args, **kwargs) == [specific result]
 ```

+To run the tests locally, simply run `pytest` in the base directory of the package and the pytest will automatically look into the `test/` folder and run all functions beginning with `test_` in the scripts contained in this folder.

+Ideally, all lines of code in a package should be testable, and have tests written for them.
+Therefore, whenever new functions are added to the package, or existing functions edited, corresponding tests should be added and changed accordingly to ensure maximum coverage of tests.

 The above is a very simple example for a deterministic output.
 Tests can become increaingly sophisticated, including the adding of sythetic data, sharing modules and functions between tests, and grouping similar tests into classes.
 More information on these can be found on the [pytest](https://docs.pytest.org/en/6.2.x/contents.html) webpage.

-Siilarly, there is also a set of [Pytest conventions and good practices](https://docs.pytest.org/en/6.2.x/goodpractices.html) listed in the online documentation.
+Similarly, there is also a set of [Pytest conventions and good practices](https://docs.pytest.org/en/6.2.x/goodpractices.html) listed in the online documentation.

 - Examples of some more complex test suites can be found [here](https://github.com/UNGlobalPulse/UNGP-settlement-modelling/tree/master/test_camps) and [here](https://github.com/IDAS-Durham/JUNE/tree/master/test_june)
 - An example of tests using synthetic data can be found [here](https://github.com/JosephPB/n3jet/tree/master/tests) with `conftest.py` script containing such data.